 Successful examples of this strategy include, before World War II, the now-advanced economies in Europe, North America, and then Japan.
-In the post-war period, East Asian economies followed manufacturing-led strategies, including the Republic of Korea and Taiwan, Province of China and, more programmes for LDCs, such as technical assistance and preferential treatment in trade, aid and development finance.

-recently, China itself.
+In the post-war period, East Asian economies followed manufacturing-led strategies, including the Republic of Korea and Taiwan, Province of China and, more recently, China itself.
 Among SIDS, Singapore successfully transformed its economy with a manufacturing-led strategy and Mauritius is following a similar path (Government of Mauritius, 2020).